-Data protection and information governance is a growing area of law and regulation and, consequently, an increasing risk area.
-There are data protection laws in over 90 countries around the world, with the Protection of Personal Information Act (POPIA) fully in force in South Africa from 1 July 2020.
+Data protection and information governance is a growing area of law and regulation and, consequently, an increasing risk area for businesses and organisations.
+There are data protection laws in over 90 countries around the world, with the Protection of Personal Information Act also in force in South Africa.
+Information and technology governance is also addressed in other ways, including the King Report of Corporate Governance for South Africa.

-Our data protection and information governance service offering also includes:
+Our data protection and information governance service offering includes:

 - advising on compliance and conducting legal compliance assessments with applicable privacy and data protection laws to identify and remedy areas of non-compliance;